-- Property tax revenue fell just short of the 2011 projections by \$.3 million or .03%.
-The shortfall is related to personal property tax revenues mainly within corporate business accounts reflecting recent economic conditions. - Income Tax revenue fell short of budget by \$.7 million or 1.2% as a result of continued higher than normal unemployment rates.
-However the average unemployment rate reflected a decrease from 10.12% in 2010 to 9.99% in 2011.
-The unemployment rate continues to show a slow but decreasing trend. - Recordation Tax revenue fell short of budget by \$.4 million or 9.7% due to the trends within the housing market.
-Overall revenues are up from prior actual and housing activity indicators show marked improvement in 2011 and continue to show improvement in 2012. - Other revenues such as permits, licenses, and Highway User revenues exceeded budget by \$.5 million. - Shortfalls in grants of \$1.6 million are reflective of unappropriated grant awards to be carried over to the next fiscal year.
-The shortfall in grants is offset by unappropriated grant funds in expenditure savings.
+- Property tax revenue fell just short of the 2012 projections by \$1.6 million or 1.2%.
+The shortfall is related to corporate personal property tax accounts reflecting recent economic conditions that involve business closures, lack of reinvestment in equipment, and assessment value changes. - Income Tax revenue exceeded budget by \$4.8 million or 7.9% as a result of continued decreases in the unemployment rates and prior year reconciling distributions.
+Of the \$4.8 million \$3.2 million was distributed from prior tax years of 2008, 2009, 2010, and 2011.
+The average unemployment rate reflected a decrease from 9.99% in 2011 to 8.92% in 2012. - Recordation Tax revenue fell short of budget by \$1 million or 21.8% due to the slow recovery trends within the housing market.
+It was anticipated that transactions would be higher than what was actually realized.
+Revenues lagged behind prior year actuals due to a few large commercial transactions in 2011.
+Fiscal year 2012 produced no large commercial recordation tax revenue as it has in the past. - Other revenues such as permits, licenses, income tax liability reserve and Highway User revenues exceeded budget by \$200,000. - Savings in grants of \$1 million are reflective of unspent grant awards to be carried over to the next fiscal year.
+The unspent grant awards are offset by \$1.2 unspent grant awards in expenditures.